 Wear good walking shoes (closed-toe shoes with a good sole are best), and bring a light jacket for the cave tour.
 You are welcome to bring a camera for photos if you’d like but we also offer personalized photos for purchase.
 We do NOT have lockers or a place to store personal items, so you will want to leave bags/purses/backpacks locked securely in your vehicle, as these items are not allowed in the cave, on the mountain coaster or zip ride for safety reasons.
 If you plan to bring children under the age of 3, you may want to leave the stroller in the car and bring the carry pack instead.
 (A front child carry pack is recommended for the cave tour.)

-During the summer season, Sparky’s Snackitorium is open with food, drinks, and snacks available to re-fuel your family.
-When Sparky’s is not open, the gift shops offer drinks and snacks.
-You can see Sparky’s menu and hours of operation listed on our calendar under the Snack Bar.
+During the summer season, Sparky’s Snackitorium is open with food, drinks, and snacks to re-fuel your family.
+In addition, there are deli sandwiches and refreshments available from a food truck near the Wingwalker Challenge Course.
+The gift shops also offer drinks and snacks.

 To ride as a passenger on the Mountain Coaster a child must be 3 years old AND 38 inches tall.
 This is so that the seat belts will fit appropriately and keep all riders safe.
 On the Soaring Eagle Zipline Ride and Gunslinger 7D Interactive Dark Ride, a child must be 42” tall to ride.
 The Sky Tykes Challenge Course is perfect for even the smallest adventurers.
 Children must be under 48″ tall and able to fit into our tiny harnesses.
 Children of any age and height can participate in the Rushmore Cave tour.
 (The Lil’ Tykes option is for children that are under 5 and between 38″ tall and 42″ tall.)